 How To Apply

 To apply to the B2 REU program, please fill out the qualtrics survey attaching a 2-page maximum narrative statement of educational and career goals, research experiences and interests; and two contacts for letters of recommendation from faculty at your home institution.
 Please have your references fill out this survey to include your letter of recommendation.
 Review of application materials, including letters of recommendation will start on March 1st, 2024 and continue until all positions are filled.

 Am I Eligible to Apply?

-Students majoring in, or in a curriculum leading to, one of the following fields in environmental or Earth system science will be well suited to participate in the B2 REU: biology, ecology, plant sciences, hydrology, soil science, atmospheric science, geology, mathematics, physics, chemistry, or computer science.
-Accepted students typically have at least one year of college completed prior to the summer REU program and, following the experience, have at least one year of college left before graduation.
-Students typically have a minimum 3.0 G.P.A. and must be U.S. citizens or permanent residents to be eligible for NSF/REU grant support.
+Students majoring in, or in a curriculum leading to, one of the following fields in environmental or Earth system science will be well suited to participate in the B2 REU: hydrology, soil science, geology, atmospheric science, biology, ecology, plant sciences, mathematics, physics, chemistry, or computer science.
+According to NSF rules, students can apply if they are enrolled in a degree program and, following the experience, have at least one semester of college left before graduation.
+High school graduates who have been accepted at an undergraduate institution but who have not yet started their undergraduate study are also eligible to participate.
+Students must be U.S. citizens or permanent residents to be eligible for NSF/REU grant support.
 We encourage applications from students in groups underrepresented in science.

 Funding for this REU site is provided by the National Science Foundation’s Division of Earth Sciences located in Alexandria, VA, grant number 2051145.
 The NSF contact for this program is Aisha Morris.
 NSF does not handle REU applications; please contact each REU site directly for application information.